 More about our greenhouse

 The greenhouse creates a sustainable, agricultural micro enterprise for the future CLCC farm community by distributing to restaurants, small businesses and locals through our farm stand.

 By offering fresh, locally grown microgreens, CLCC is generating customer loyalty and benefiting the growers through a respectful and engaging work setting.

-Please reach out to us to learn more about volunteering in our greenhouse.
+Please email us to us to learn more about volunteering in our greenhouse.
 Volunteer opportunities are limited.